Find out what some of our graduates are doing today in pursuing their successful careers.

 There are many types of welds and processes used by those in the field, depending on what kind of project they’re working on.
 One of the methods welders are likely to use is tack welding.

-It’s safe to say tack welding is pretty important.
 Keep reading to find out more about how these welds are used in the welding industry, as well as more on how the process works.

-Small tack welds are ideal for keeping work pieces looking good, as well as preventing warping and overheating before a permanent weld is made.
+Small tack welds are ideal for keeping workpieces looking good, as well as preventing warping and overheating before a permanent weld is made.
 They are usually between one-half inch to three-fourths inches in length, and they never exceed one inch in length.

 In many different welding processes, the materials and parts will be clamped to fixtures that will prevent movement and keep the alignment correct.
 Tack welds are convenient because they help eliminate the need to clamp these materials.
 Often, tack welds are used for low-volume production jobs that don’t justify the need to purchase fixtures.

 Tack welds can also be removed if you find that the parts being welded are not properly aligned.
-You can redo tack welds and refine them fairly easily.
+You can redo tack welds and refine them easily.

 There can be confusion between spot welding and tack welding and whether the two are the same.
 Spot welding, unlike tack welding, is about securing the final and permanent joints in the welds.